Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 This repository contains a Python script for automatically conducting correlation analysis and regression modeling evaluation using pandas DataFrames (`DF`).
 The scripts include functions for calculating correlations between variables in a DataFrame and evaluating various regression models for predictive analysis.

 ## Features:

 - **Correlation Analysis:** Explore relationships between variables in a DataFrame using the `corr()` function.
 - **Regression Modeling Evaluation:** Evaluate the performance of regression models using metrics such as Mean Squared Error (`MSE`) and R-squared (`R2`).

 ## Key Components:

 - `correlation_and_regression.py`: Python script for performing correlation analysis and regression modeling evaluation.
-- `data_preprocessing.py`: Additional script for data preprocessing and feature engineering.
-- `visualization.py`: Script for visualizing data and model results using matplotlib and seaborn.

 ## How to Use: